Minimal Unital Cyclic $C_\infty$-Algebras and the Real and Rational Homotopy Type of Closed Manifolds: Introduction

 The results presented in this paper concerning the case of $(r-1)$-connected manifolds of dimension $n = 4r-1$ with $b_r \le 3$, as well as several foundational technical lemmas in the preliminaries, were developed in collaboration with Domenico Fiorenza.
-The author is deeply grateful for his remark about a parallel between Hamilton--Lazarev's obstruction theory and the theory we develop in this paper, and for his generous guidance.
-The proofs regarding the $n=4r$ case, the higher-dimensional bounds up to $5r-2$ and $l (r-1) +2$, the introduction of isotopy modulo $k$ and the resulting stratification on the set of minimal $C_\infty$-algebra enhancements, the gauge-theoretic analysis of the higher obstruction classes are the work of the current author.
+The author is deeply grateful for his remarks about a relation between the Hamilton-Lazarev obstruction theory and the theory we develop in this paper, and for his generous guidance.
+The proofs regarding the higher-dimensional bounds up to $5r-2$ and $\ell(r-1)+2$, the introduction of isotopy modulo $k$ and the resulting stratification on the set of minimal $C_\infty$-algebra enhancements, the gauge-theoretic analysis of the higher obstruction classes are the work of the author.